Virtual Private Cloud-VPC – All You Need To Know in 2025

 Configuring Subnets

 Subnets divide the VPC into smaller sections.
-They are important for organizing resources and improving security.
+They are essential for organising resources and improving security.

 Two types of subnets are commonly used: